willfurnass/sheffield_hpc/hpc/connecting.rst

 .. tabs::

     .. tab:: With a Password
         If connecting using your password, MFA will be mandatory.
-Depending on the cluster, the type of MFA may be standard University `DUO MFA <https://sites.google.com/sheffield.ac.uk/mfa/home>`__, or :ref:`TOTP MFA <mfa-totp-reference-info>`.
+The standard University `DUO MFA <https://sites.google.com/sheffield.ac.uk/mfa/home>`__ is utilised.

         .. tabs::

             .. group-tab:: Stanage

-                On the Stanage cluster, when you connect you will be prompted for your password and a verification code.
+                On the Stanage cluster, when you connect you will be prompted via a push notification to your DUO device to approve access or must enter a one-time code from your University provided hardware token which is associated with your DUO account.
-                Enter your password and the current TOTP code for your verification code.
-This process should look like the following in a terminal:

                 .. code-block:: console